kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
 It sets the `nodemaintenance.disruption-management.org` value to the ``.spec.requesters[].name` and `Eviction` to `.spec.requesters[].intent`.
-3. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptors[0]`.
+3. The eviction request controller designates Actor B as the next responder by updating `.status.targetResponders[0].state` to `Active`.
 4. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
 5. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
 6. The node drain controller sets its intent to `Withdrawn` in `.spec.requesters[].intent`.
 7. The eviction request controller notices the change in `.spec.requesters`, and sets `Canceled` condition to `True`  as there is no requester present.
-It also clears out `.status.activeInterceptors` field.
+It also updates `.status.targetResponders[0].state` to `Canceled`.
 8. Actor B can detect the cancellation of the EvictionRequest object and notify users of application P that the disruption has been canceled.